bmad-sim/GTPSA.jl/docs/src/usage.md

 ```

 ### Gradients, Jacobians, Hessians
-The convenience getters `gradient`, `jacobian`, and `hessian` (as well as their corresponding in-place methods `gradient!`, `jacobian!`, and `hessian!`) are also provided for extracting certain monomial coefficients from a TPS/Vector of TPSs.
+The convenience getters `gradient`, `jacobian`, and `hessian` (as well as their corresponding in-place methods `gradient!`, `jacobian!`, and `hessian!`) are also provided for extracting partial derivatives from a TPS/Vector of TPSs.
 Note that these functions are not actually calculating anything - at this point the TPS should already have been propagated through the system, and these functions are just extracting the corresponding partial derivatives.

 ```
 # 2nd Order TPSA with 100 variables